rhuelski/rhuelski/README.md

 <img width="50%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 I’m currently at my fourth year at VSU
+- 🔭 I’m a graduate of BS in Computer Science at VSU

-- 🌱 I’m currently developing projects for our dorm and university.
+- 🌱 I’m currently a trainee in RocketPartners

-- 👯 I’m willing to collaborate on projects
+- 👯 My current work is a Java Cloud Engineer

 - 💬 Ask me about C, C++, Python, and Javascript